SengitU/ugurcan.sengit/content/posts/setting-up-a-ci-pipeline-with-jenkins-70.md

 Applying this code to my Jenkinsfile yielded my first victory.
 After committing this, you will have first successful build with visual stage definitions.

 I naively added the `sh 'npm install'` inside of the `testing` stage, of course, it failed.
-I realized the fact that I need to define environment which code snippet run on.
+I realized the fact that I need to define environment which code snippet runs on.
 After a quick search, I've installed the Node plugin and I've configured it to the version I need.
 In modern CI tools, like Travis, they find out the environment for you, you only need to configure if you need a specific version of the environment.
 This step exposed me a process done under the hood by other tools, it's important to realize this facts in order to grasp the concept itself.

 I removed my `build` stage since I don't have anything other than `npm install` and my `test` stage became like this;